 While the overall market is generally far from fully recovering from the economic upheaval of the coronavirus pandemic, the acquisition segment is already starting to look up.
 The Small Business Optimism Index, a mood meter for small businesses conducted by the National Federation of Independent Business (NFIB), remains positive at 98.4 The deal volume is starting to stabilize at a healthy volume, especially in the sectors of e-commerce, home improvement, liquor, and pharmaceuticals.

 Also, another incentive for improving your small business acquisition efforts is that interest rates remain relatively low, which makes deals available at lower costs.
 However, remember to stay prudent and diligent when seeking small businesses to acquire.
-Lower average prices could be an invitation to empire building, even when some of these acquisition targets are not really profitable or significant in the long run.
+Lower average prices could be an invitation to empire-building, even when some of these acquisition targets are not profitable or significant in the long run.

 Diversification remains one of the safest risk management strategies in business.
 As you acquire another business, you gain additional revenue streams that can help you spread and therefore minimize risk.
 Of course, different assets react differently to economic events and it can be a burden as much as it can be a benefit.

 For example, you have a smartphone manufacturing business that has acquired a small manufacturer of integrated circuits (ICs).
-In the event that the market turns to a new technology far from what you develop, your smartphone business might take a hit but the ICs that are ubiquitous even among different models could pick up.
+If the market turns to a new technology far from what you develop, your smartphone business might take a hit but the ICs that are ubiquitous even among different models could pick up.
 This give-and-take situation could reduce your losses or even result in a net profit for the entire group.

 To thrive and even grow in this changing landscape, businesses must learn how to make small business acquisitions work in their favor.
-More than a mere business process, identifying the right entities and utilizing them well are skills that can definitely work wonders for your organization.
-However, always remember to do your research first, due diligence during, and the right mindset after a small business acquisition deal.
+More than a mere business process, identifying the right entities and utilizing them well are skills that can work wonders for your organization.
+However, always remember to do your research first, do due diligence, and have the right mindset after a small business acquisition deal.